Tetramatrix/doxmyipwindowstool/Readme.md

 IP2Location Lite IP Address Browser

 1. What is does it do?
 IP2Location Lite IP Address Browser is a simple viewer for the free IP2Location Lite database.
-Technologies it uses are Ajax, Json, HTML, CSS, the Chromium webrowser and PHP7 built-in server.
+It combines several powerful  technologies for example C#, PHP, Ajax, Json, HTML, CSS, the Chromium webrowser and the PHP7 built-in server.

 1.2.
 Features
-- Supports free ip2location lite database (binary file).
+- Supports the free IP2location Lite database (DB15 binary file) with millions of updated IP addresses.
-- Supports sorting for some fields and to reset the view.
+- Supports sorting of the view with 2 different orders (up and down) and to reset it.
-- Infinite scroll.
+- Supports infinite scroll.
+Navigate millions of IP addresses with the right scrollbar.
-- Supports view with 4 different subnet masks 255.255.255.0, 255.255.0.0, 255.0.0.0.
+- Supports a filter with 4 different subnet masks (255.255.255.255, 255.255.255.0, 255.255.0.0,255.0.0.0).
-- Supports filter for country code (beta)
+- Supports a filter with a country code (beta).
-- Supports a text field and a search button to search for individial ip address.
+- Supports searching for an ip address.
+- Supports a sticky navigation bar.
+- Asynchronous database query with JS.
-- faster search with the optimized IP2Location php library (winner of the IP2Location php library optimization contest 2016).
+- faster search with the free optimized IP2Location php library (winner of the IP2Location php library optimization contest 2016).

 2. Requirements
 -Windows 10 x32/x64 (tested)